 About the college

-Hertford’s central position in Oxford is within easy reach of all the University’s faculties, departments and libraries, with plenty of shops, cafes and bars just a stone’s throw away.
-The Bodleian Library is directly opposite the college’s main entrance and many of the science laboratories are no more than a ten-minute walk away.
+Hertford’s central position in Oxford has all the University’s faculties, departments and libraries within easy reach, and plenty of shops, cafés and bars close by.
+The Bodleian Library is directly opposite the main entrance to the College, and many of the science laboratories are no more than a ten-minute walk away.

-The Middle Common Room, or MCR, offers a welcoming community of over 200 fellow students, and every graduate student at Hertford benefits from having a personal College Advisor whose academic interests are related to the student’s own research area.
+The Middle Common Room, or MCR, is a welcoming community of over 200 graduate .
+Every graduate student in Hertford is assigned a college academic as their College Adviser whose academic interests usually relate to the student’s area of study and research..

 Hertford works with University faculties and departments to offer a number of co-funded scholarships every year.
-In most cases no separate application is required, since the award is made by agreement between the college and the faculty, or faculties, after each has reviewed all the eligible offer-holders.
+In most cases no separate application is required, since awards are made by agreement between the college and a faculty, or faculties, after each has reviewed eligible offer-holders.

 Accommodation and meals

-Single accommodation is offered to graduate students at college-owned houses located in three popular residential areas of north Oxford – Jericho, Park Town and Summertown – and at Folly Bridge in south Oxford.
+Single accommodation is provided for graduate students in college-owned houses located in three popular residential areas of north Oxford – Jericho, Park Town and Summertown – and at Folly Bridge in south Oxford.
 All are within a short distance of the main college site and can be easily accessed by foot, bicycle or public transport.
 These townhouses provide single bedrooms with access to shared kitchens, bathrooms and laundry facilities.

-Hertford houses about half of its students in their first year of graduate study.
-In allocating accommodation, the college gives priority to incoming graduates new to the UK and to those who have disabilities or other special requirements.
-Graduates who are interested in college accommodation for subsequent years are entered in a ballot run by students in the MCR.
+Hertford houses many of its students in their first year of graduate study.
+In allocating accommodation, the College gives priority to incoming graduates new to the UK, or to Oxford, and to those who have disabilities, chronic health conditions, or other special requirements.
+Graduates who are interested in college accommodation for subsequent years are entered in a ballot run by the MCR.
 Further information about accommodation at Hertford is available on the college website.

-Breakfast, lunch and dinner are available on weekdays in and out of term on a ‘pay as you go’ basis and spending can be tracked on an app.
-At weekends, the college only serves brunch, but there is a regular optional formal dinner on Sunday evenings (as well as one during the week).
-This is a special candle-lit experience when students dress smartly and wear their academic gowns.
+Breakfast, lunch and dinner are available in college on weekdays in and out of term on a ‘pay as you go’ basis and spending can be tracked on an app.
+At weekends, only brunch is served in this way, but on Sunday evenings (as well as once during the week) there is a regular optional formal dinner for which students dress smartly and wear their academic gowns.

 Library and IT services

 The college library is open 24/7, operating on a self-service basis.
-Across three floors, the library offers quiet study spaces, excellent Wi-Fi access and a computer room with printing facilities.
-The Librarian is always happy to help and regularly offers employment opportunities for graduate library assistants.
-In addition, the MCR boasts a computer room with facilities exclusively for graduate use.
+Across three floors, the library offers quiet study spaces and a computer room with printing facilities.
+The librarian is always happy to help with locating and procuring books and other materials.
+In addition, the MCR has a computer room with facilities exclusively for graduate use.
 There is Wi-Fi access in all college buildings.

 Sport, music and college facilities

 Graduate students can enjoy a wide range of musical and sporting activities at Hertford.
 The College’s sports grounds provide rugby, cricket, football and hockey pitches, as well as a squash court.
 The college also has its own boathouse and Boat Club, as well as a small gym on the main college site.
 The Hertford College Music Society is one of the University's largest student-run music societies.
 Their ensembles rehearse and perform regularly during term and there is an orchestra, jazz band and chamber ensemble to choose from.
-There is also the non-auditioning chapel choir which welcomes all and sings once a week during term.
+There is also a non-auditioning chapel choir which welcomes all and sings once a week during term.

 Facilities for students with disabilities

-At Oxford, the term ‘Middle Common Room’ refers to both the group of students studying for advanced degrees as members of a college and to the rooms in a college where its graduate students meet and socialise.
+At Oxford, the term ‘Middle Common Room’ refers both to the group of students studying for graduate degrees in a college and to the rooms in a college where its graduate students meet and socialise.

 The rooms used exclusively by the Hertford MCR are located in the college’s historic Octagon building.
-So called for its eight sides, the Octagon was once a sixteenth-century chapel; today it is one of the most distinctive spaces in the college and commands amazing views down Catte Street to the Bodleian Library and Radcliffe Camera beyond.
+So called for its eight sides, the Octagon was once a chapel, dating back to the sixteenth century; today it is one of the most attractive spaces in the College with impressive views down Catte Street to the Bodleian Library and the Radcliffe Camera beyond.
 In addition to the cosy common room, there is a computer room and a tea room.